Judith Blackstone, Ph.D.

-The Realization Process also includes a series of movement practices for embodying and moving as foundational consciousness.
+The Realization Process also includes a series of movement practices for embodying and moving as fundamental consciousness.
 As this ground dimension of ourselves, we perceive, understand, touch and move with our whole being.
 We become both empty and present at the same time.

 find a therapist

 Meet members in practice who are able to help you and others on your journey of self care and your work for health and well being.